tra/spawnling/README.markdown

 ## Installation

-If you want to live on the "edge"  branch (note: currently the only branch that has the gem is "edge"), then
+If you want to live on the edge of the master branch,

-    gem "spawn", :git => 'git://github.com/tra/spawn', :branch => "edge"
+    gem "spawn", :git => 'git://github.com/tra/spawn'

 in your Gemfile and use bundler to manage it (bundle install, bundle update).